rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 > I've talked about the VTK pipeline in previous posts but I think this is a good place for a long-winded reminder.
 As you can see, we haven't yet called the`Update` method in the `reader` object.
 Therefore, at this point we haven't actually read the image data but merely prepared the `reader` to do so.
 The idea is to read in that data and immediately cast it rather than reading it, keeping a unnecessary copy of the un-cast image, and then another copy of the cast one.
 That's why we used the `SetInputConnection` method of the `castFilter` and the `GetOutputPort` of the `reader`.
 Once we call `Update` on the `castFilter` it will ask the `reader` to `Update` himself, thus reading the data, and pass a pointer to its newly acquired output, i.e., the image, on which it will operate and cast.

-The key then is calling the appropriate method to set the desired data type of our output image.
+The key then, is calling the appropriate method to set the desired data type of our output image.
 In our case we want the output image to be of `unsigned short` type so we call the `SetOutputScalarTypeToUnsignedShort` method.
 However, we could've set it to any type such as `float` through `SetOutputScalarTypeToFloat` or `signed int` through `SetOutputScalarTypeToInt`.
-Check the [`vtkImageData` docs](http://www.vtk.org/doc/nightly/html/classvtkImageData.html) to see the all such methods.
+Check the [`vtkImageData` docs](http://www.vtk.org/doc/nightly/html/classvtkImageData.html) to see the names of all such methods.

 Lastly, we just call `Update` on the `castFilter` which subsequently calls `Update` on `reader`, gets the 'original' image data, and casts it to a type of `unsigned short`.
 We retrieve that data through `GetOutput` and store it under `imdataBrainSeg`.